-Forced Labor Enforcement Actionscase
+Forced Labor Enforcement Actions

 Forced labor has been a persistent topic in the world of supply chain for years but has grown in significance since around 2016 due in part to legislative actions taken in the United States.
 A great deal of information regarding forced labor and the global initiatives to prevent it is readily available.
 What is forced labor?
 The International Labour Organization has identified eleven indicators of forced labor, including isolation, restriction of movement, withholding wages, deception, excessive overtime, and intimidation.